 2. Put the peels in a pot of water and add cinnamon to taste and stir the mixture.

-3. Bring mixture to boil then turn off the flame
+3. Bring mixture to a boil then turn off the flame

 For those lucky enough to be blessed with talent in the plant raising field, and are worried about them looking too plain compared to the rest of your immaculately decorated house, there’s no need.

-Use leftover angpaos to make mini ornaments to hang on your plants, or if you’re kinda tired of DIYs, there are tons of online retail options available, especially from places like Tumbleweed Plants.
+Use leftover angbaos to make mini ornaments to hang on your plants, or if you’re kinda tired of DIYs, there are tons of online retail options available, especially from places like Misty Daydream.
 Said retail options are also pretty affordable, with most costing between $2 to $8.

 If you’re operating on a tight schedule, tying some colourful chenille pipe cleaners onto the plant’s stems should do the trick.
 Simple and effective.